Information for Guidance Counsellors

-We recognize that Guidance Counsellors play an important role in a student's decision towards post-secondary studies.
-Below you'll find information to guide you in helping prospective student make that important decision.
+We recognize that guidance counsellors play an important role in a student's decision towards post-secondary studies.
+Below you'll find information to guide you in helping prospective students make that important decision.

 Some students know exactly what they want to study at university, while others remain uncertain.
 With over 100 degree options at Memorial University, there is something for everyone.
 We encourage students to look over the list of degree programs offered at Memorial to see if there is something of interest to them.